 How old do you have to be to open a Roth IRA?

-As a tax-advantaged investment vehicle, Roth IRAs (like their traditional counterparts) have some strict eligibility rules.
+As a tax-advantaged investment vehicle, Roth IRAs have some strict eligibility rules.
 But unlike traditional IRAs, there are fewer age-related eligibility rules for Roth IRAs.

-For instance, with traditional IRAs, investors over the age of 70 and a half are prohibited from making contributions, whether or not they are still earning income.
-In addition, traditional IRA account holders must begin taking required minimum distributions (RMDs) as of age 70 and a half, while Roth IRAs have no such distribution requirement and you may leave money in a Roth account for as long as you live.
+For instance, traditional IRA account holders must begin taking required minimum distributions (RMDs) as of age 72, while Roth IRAs have no such distribution requirement and you may leave money in a Roth account for as long as you live.

 Basically, as long as you make at least $6,000 and make no more than the MAGI limits for your filing status, you can contribute the full amount to your Roth IRA, no matter your age.